willnorris/imageproxy/README.md

 The `q{percentage}` option can be used to specify the output quality (JPEG only).
 If not specified, the default value of `95` is used.

+#### Signature ####

+The `s{signature}` option specifies an optional base64 encoded HMAC used to sign the remote URL in the request.
+The HMAC key used to verify signatures is provided to the imageproxy server on startup.

 ### Remote URL ###

 The URL of the original image to load is specified as the remainder of the